GoAbroad

 by: El Terreno

 Dive into a hands-on, personalized internship focusing on gender equality, especially in education and sexual health, within low-income Indigenous communities.
-THE CHALLENGE In nearby rural communities, teenage pregnancy is around 26%, and women face economic, social, and educational barriers.
-This stems from a prevalent machista culture and a lack of education and resources that enable women to ...
+THE CHALLENGE In nearby rural communities, the rate of teenage pregnancy is around 26%, and women face economic, social, and educational barriers.
+This stems from a prevalent machista culture and a lack of education and resources that enab...

 Read More